 Price and Availability

-With the 40mm Galaxy Watch Active 2 costing $280 and $300 for the 44mm, it’s increasingly hard to justify spending more than this for a smartwatch.
-The LTE variant’s pricing will be announced at a later date by the carriers offering the device.
-It comes in black, silver, and a pink color called lily gold, and will be available on September 27.
-Pre-orders kick off September 6.
+With the 40mm Galaxy Watch Active 2 priced at $280, and $300 for the 44mm, it’s increasingly hard to justify spending more than this for a smartwatch.
+The LTE variant is even more expensive, starting at $430 for the 40mm, up to $450 for the 44mm.

-If you’re an Android phone owner and are feeling burned by the lackluster Wear OS experience on Google-powered smartwatches, Samsung’s Galaxy Active 2 may be your next best option — especially if you’re looking for LTE functionality (though Mobvoi’s 4G LTE TicWatch Pro should still be considered).
-Apple owners will find the most app support and integrations with the Apple Watch Series 4 — one place Samsung may always lag behind — and its ECG functionality is already live in the U.S.
+If you’re an Android phone owner and are feeling burned by the lackluster Wear OS experience on Google-powered smartwatches, Samsung’s Galaxy Active 2 may be your next best option, especially if you’re looking for LTE functionality (though Mobvoi’s 4G LTE TicWatch Pro should still be considered).
+Apple owners will find the most app support and integrations with the Apple Watch Series 5, and its ECG functionality is already live in the U.S.